nivbartov/MRI_Brain_Alzheimer_Classification/README.md

 The dataset was split according to the train-validation-test methodology: the train set contains 8,192 real and synthetic images, the validation set contains 2,048 real and synthetic images and the test set contains 1,279 real images only.
 We resized the images into 224x224 pixels to match the input size required for the pre-trained models.

 ## Trained Models

+* We provide pre-trained checkpoints for the [dataset](https://www.kaggle.com/datasets/lukechugh/best-alzheimer-mri-dataset-99-accuracy) we used: the normal version and the under attack version.
+All model checkpoints should be placed inside the `/checkpoints` directory.
+* For each model, the optuna parameters that were used for the training are also avaialble in a **json** file.
+In order to use the json file, place it under `/checkpoints/optuna_params`

 | Model Type                               | Google Drive Link                                                                                | Optuna Params                                                                                |
 |------------------------------------------|-------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------------|